This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 Salicylic acid cleanser vs serum

-You might even find them more effective, because the skincare ingredients are left on the skin vs having a short contact time.
+You might even find them more effective, because the skincare ingredients are left on the skin vs having a short contact time and getting washed off.

 Just because you can, doesn’t mean you should